well hello there!

 What's with all the pugs?

 What's not to love?!
 Long story, my husband always wanted a pug - which cracked me up at first.
 Like, who actually has a pug?
 Don't they only exist in calendars?
-But, when we moved to Austin, we adopted our sweet Salsa pug, who we lost last year, Through her I fell in love with these loving squishy dogs!
-We just adopted a new sweet pug-mix named Figgy.
-Pug people for life!
-I actually found pugs really hard to draw for awhile, as they're practically living cartoons.
+When we moved to Austin, we adopted our first pug Salsa (2011 - 2021) and now we have a sweet pug mix Figgy!
+Through Salsa I fell in love with these loving squishy ridiculous dogs Pug people for life!
+I found pugs really hard to draw for awhile, as they're practically living cartoons.
 They have a very high standard of cuteness.

 Did you go to art school?

 Nope!
-I majored in “Communication Disorders” which is undergrad for Speech Therapy.
-I realized I am not the most patient person and would be doing clients a disservice (and let's be honest, my heart wasn’t in it).
-Somedays I wish I went to art school, sometimes I’m happy I didn’t.
+Some days I wish I went to art school, sometimes I’m happy I didn’t.
 Kinda a late bloomer to be honest.
 But, I have taken more continuing ed classes than I care to count, and thank goodness for it.
 I never say I’m self taught because I’ve learned too much from too many people.

-Especially because I didn't go to art school, finding creative communities and getting involved in them over the years has been one of the most important things!
-I'm currently the Illustration Coordinator of the Austin chapter of SCBWI and am on the board of the screenprinting co-op studio I print at.
-Both these places have shaped my art, career, and given me such rewarding friendships, and it's pretty cool to shape decisions and give back.
+Especially because I didn't go to art school, finding creative communities and getting involved in them over the years has been one of my most important things!
+I'm currently the Illustrator Coordinator of the Austin chapter of SCBWI and was on the board of ASPCO, screenprinting co-op studio for many years.
+Both these places have shaped my art, career, and given me such rewarding friendships, and it's pretty cool to shape decisions and give back to them.

 What jobs have you had?

-My career path to an illustrator has felt at the very least, random!
-I now have a collection of skills that oddly come in handy more often than you would think.
-My first job was working at a rubber stamp store in high school through college where I started to find my confidence as a maker and love for printmaking by carving way too many rubber stamps.
-Growing up, my mom had a frame shop in the basement, which was honestly the best.
-So, in college I got a job woking at an art and framing store.
-After college, knowing Speech Therapy wasn't for me, I worked in advertising in "strategic planning".
+My career path to an illustrator has had a few twists and turns.
+My first job was at a rubber stamp store.
+It's where I honestly found a home as a maker and a love for printmaking by carving way too many rubber stamps.
+Growing up, my mom had a frame shop in our basement, and worked at an art and framing store in college.
+After college, I worked in advertising in "strategic planning".
 That meant I went to a lot of focus groups and tried to understand what brands mean to people.
-Then started my business Fisk and Fern, that focuses on silly products for your home such as dish towels and magnets.
-So!
-It's been a bit of a wander, in all sorts of different creative communities, but grateful for it.
+While at the agency I started getting serious about illustration taking evening classes and starting my business Fisk and Fern and just became more and more drawn to creating books.